ROOFS: RObust biOmarker Feature Selection: Results

+Embedded methods achieved the best balance between these two metrics (Table \ref{tab:results}).
+Ensemble approaches that control for false discoveries (Bolasso, stability selection, Stabl LASSO, and RENT) showed the lowest FPR, as expected, while avoiding excessive selection stringency and maintaining relatively high TPR.
+RENT, based on repeated elastic net fits, was the best method overall, with TPR = 0.77 ± 0.09 and FPR = 0.01 ± 0.01.

+By construction, fixed-size methods exhibited an inverse relationship between TPR and FPR, as true discoveries constrained the number of false positives (Table \ref{tab:results}, Fig. \ref{fig3}A).
+Among them, mRMR and LR-RFE demonstrated the best balance between discovery and error (TPR = 0.68 ± 0.1 and 0.60 ± 0.09, FPR = 0.02 ± 0.01 and 0.03 ± 0.01, respectively).
+Information-based methods and reliefF showed lower discovery ability (TPR range: 0.15-0.41).

-Overall, Table \ref{tab:results} illustrates that a low FPR did not necessarily correspond to better predictive performance, whereas higher TPR values were generally associated with improved AUC.
-This highlights that generalisation requires identifying a sufficient set of true predictors rather than minimising false positives alone.
+Overall, a low FPR did not necessarily translate into better predictive performance, while higher TPR values were associated with a higher AUC (Spearman's $r = 0.44$, $p = 0.036$).
+This aligns with the intuitive notion that strong generalization depends on identifying a sufficiently rich set of informative predictors, rather than solely minimizing false positives.

+Linear FS methods achieved the strongest overall performance, which is consistent with the linear data-generating function used in the simulation.
+However, additional experiments demonstrated that method rankings varied when the same outcome-generating function was applied to different datasets, confirming the relevance of dataset-specific benchmarking.
+The results in different scenarios we tested showed that adaptive LASSO maintains an excellent balance between discovery and sparsity and mRMR demonstrates moderate but robust performance across all settings, including non-linear data-generating functions. p.adjust consistently recovers a high proportion of true predictors, often at the cost of high false discoveries, achieving low FPR only in the absence of feature redundancy, consistent with evidence that correlations inflate false discoveries in multiple hypothesis testing settings \citet{Kanduri_2025}.

 Table \ref{tab:results} additionally compares computational efficiency across FS methods.
 Most filter and embedded methods required $\leq10$ seconds per bootstrap iteration (and $\leq1$ second for some).
-In contrast, wrapper methods and resampling-based approaches were substantially more demanding, with computation time approaching 1 minute per bootstrap iteration.
+Wrapper methods and resampling-based approaches were substantially more demanding, with computation time approaching 1 minute per bootstrap iteration.